Ecotrust/hnfp/PITCHME.md

 ## Hoonah Stewards

-A place where community members and land managers can collaborate
+Our goal is to create a place for communication, collaboration, and interaction between landowners/managers and the community of Hoonah about land and watershed management

 ---